Please read our important disclaimers before using this content

 - All communication through attorney or court-approved method

-- If she contacts you, do not respond (screenshot, send to attorney)
+- If the other party contacts you, do not respond (screenshot, send to attorney)

 - Attend only court-ordered events (supervised parenting time if authorized)

-- If you encounter her accidentally, leave immediately (document with witness)
+- If you encounter the other party accidentally, leave immediately (document with witness)

 Critical point: Judges have zero tolerance for protective order violations.
 One violation can destroy otherwise strong defense.